leahgaeta/C-References/README.md

       - ./makepointers (then press enter/return)

-If you need more help with Terminal and navigating to the directory where your .c file is, contact me directly.
+If you need more help with Terminal and navigating to the directory where your .c file is, follow [this documentation](https://github.com/leahgaeta/C-References/blob/master/F20%20EK%20125%20Unix%20%26%20Terminal%20Documentation.pdf) I made for the course I TA for.
+If more help is needed, feel free to contact me directly.